 your immune system is reacting against your own body.
 These may include:

 severe rheumatoid arthritis

 certain skin, muscle, and blood diseases.

-Ask your doctor if you have any questions about why Thioprine has been prescribed for you.
+Ask your doctor if you have any questions about why Thioprine has been prescribed

 Your doctor may have prescribed Thioprine for another reason.